Iskandar (Qara Qoyunlu): Second reign

 Qara Iskander hastily marched on Abu Said in 1431 and killed him, installing himself again as a sole ruler.
 He appointed his son Yar Ali to govern Van.
 Who was a cruel ruler, heavily taxing Armenians.
 After numerous complaints and his recall to palace, afraid Yar Ali fled to Shirvan, where he was captured and was turned over to Timurids.
 His first destination was Herat and then Samarqand.
 Furious Iskander made another punitive expedition on Khalilullah I and subsequently devastated Shirvan.
 Khalilullah appealed to Shah Rukh in turn and asked for assistance, himself travelling to Rey with his daughter.

 Answering the pleads, Shah Rukh once more invaded Qara Qoyunlu and forced Qara Iskander to flee.
 He was ambushed by Qara Osman en route, who was aided by Muhammad Juki (son of Shah Rukh) in Adilcevaz.
 Battle was a disaster for Aq Qoyunlu, in which Osman was killed.
-He further fled to Murad II, who appointed him as a governor of Tokat, however he declined an gathered his forces to go back to Tabriz.
+He further fled to Murad II, who appointed him as a governor of Tokat, however he declined and gathered his forces to go back to Tabriz.

 In 1436 Shah Rukh once more installed a Timurid governor in Tabriz, this time Qara Iskander's brother Jahan Shah.
 Iskander marched on Tabriz but was defeated by Jahan Shah at Sufiyan to the north of the city, having been betrayed by some of his emirs - one of them being his nephew Shah Ali (son of Shah Muhammad).
 He then fled and took refuge in the castle of Alinja.
 Jahan Shah besieged the castle and during the siege Iskander used a last chance to ally with Mamluks.
 However he was murdered by his own son Shah Kubad before they reached for help.